-CONCORD, N.H., June 30 (UPI) -- New Hampshire is the first state to repeal a law requiring parents to be notified 48 hours before a minor has an abortion, say abortion-rights activists.
+CONCORD, N.H., June 30 (UPI) -- New Hampshire has become the first state to repeal a law requiring parental notification 48 hours before a minor has an abortion.

-Gov. John Lynch Friday endorsed the state legislature's decision to repeal the unenforceable 2003 law, the Nashua (N.H.)
+Gov. John Lynch Friday signed the bill repealing the 2003 law, which he called unenforceable, the Nashua (N.H.)
 Telegraph reported Saturday.

 "I strongly believe parents should be involved in these decisions, providing important support and guidance," Lynch said.
 "Unfortunately, that is not possible in every case."

 Opponents of the repeal staged a massive letter writing campaign in a failed effort to convince Lynch to veto the measure, the newspaper said.